APB9785/elixir-quest/README.md

 # ElixirQuest

-ElixirQuest is a 2-D MMORPG game server implementing ECS (Entity-Component-System) architecture.
+ElixirQuest is a 2-D Fantasy MMORPG game built to showcase ECSx.

-Backend uses ETS for active game entities, and Postgres for persistence.
+In addition to ECSx, we're also using Phoenix LiveView for rendering the web interface and
-Frontend uses Phoenix LiveView rendering simple assets.
+Ecto + Postgres for persistence.

 ## Goals